Merck Will Acquire Biotech Firm Idenix

 Previously, HCV patients faced a lengthy treatment regime that combined a protease inhibitor with ribavirin and the injected drug interferon.
 Sovaldi cut out the need for interferon and shortened the treatment time.
-Sales of Sovaldi are projected to reach $10 billion this year, which would make it the fastest new drug launch in history.
+Sovaldi sales are expected to reach $10 billion this year.

 Now, Gilead is asking FDA to approve a fixed-dose combination of Sovaldi and the NS5A inhibitor ledipasvir that would eliminate the need for ribavirin.
 The pill would treat people with genotype 1 HCV, the most common strain of the virus in the U.S.

 According to information sent to investors, Merck’s goal is to come up with a once-daily, fast-acting, ribavirin-free drug combo that can treat HCV patients regardless of genotype.
-But to make that happen, Merck needed a nucleotide polymerase inhibitor to pair with its NS5A inhibitor MK-8742 and its NS3/4A protease inhibitor MK-5172, both in development.
+But to make that happen, Merck needs a nucleotide polymerase inhibitor to pair with two antivirals in its pipeline.

 Although Merck believes IDX21437 is its solution, many have stumbled in the race to produce a safe and effective nucleotide polymerase inhibitor.
 INX-189, the centerpiece of Bristol-Myers Squibb’s 2012 acquisition of Inhibitex for $2.5 billion, was pulled from development after a patient died in a Phase II study.
-Pharmasset and Idenix also ended nucleotide programs due to safety concerns.
+Pharmasset and Idenix also ended nucleotide programs because of safety concerns.

 Join the conversation